 At Penn, Dr. Hogan is the lead principal investigator on the Translational Genetics in Renal Disease (TIGER) study (co-PIs Dr. Katalin Sustak and Dr. Roy Bloom), which is an ITMAT-Translational Genetics Initiative funded study at Penn that aims to enrich the Penn Medicine Biobank with representation from patients with kidney disease.
 He is also the lead principal investigator on a Penn Center Behavioral Economics (CHIBE) grant (co-PI Dr. Peter Reese) that is studying the application of behavioral economics principles on patient enrollment in TIGER.
 He is also the lead principal investigator for the Penn Kidney Biobank (K-RAD) and the Penn Kidney Registry (K-REG) projects.

-Dr. Holzman is C. Mahlon Kline Professor of Medicine and Chief of Penn's Renal-Electrolyte and Hypertension Division at the University of Pennsylvania.
+Lawrence Holzman, MD is a C. Mahlon Kline Professor of Medicine and Chief of the Renal-Electrolyte and Hypertension Division at the University of Pennsylvania.
 His clinical research work focuses on glomerular diseases of the kidney.
 These are a large group of rare diseases that in aggregate account for a large fraction of patients whose kidney disease ultimately results in kidney loss, requiring dialysis or transplantation.
-Dr. Holzman co-founded NEPTUNE, an international consortium of academic medical centers for the clinical investigation of patients presenting with nephrotic syndrome including patients with steroid-resistant nephrotic syndrome, focal and segmental glomerulosclerosis and membranous nephropathy.
+Dr. Holzman co-founded NEPTUNE, an international consortium of academic medical centers for the clinical investigation of patients presenting with nephrotic syndrome, including patients with steroid-resistant nephrotic syndrome, focal and segmental glomerulosclerosis and membranous nephropathy.
 This organization conducts an NIH-sponsored multi-year longitudinal observational study that is following a large number of patients with glomerular disease, collecting clinical data and biological samples that should allow a comprehensive understanding of these diseases.
 By applying a variety of scientific approaches including genetics, systems biology, biomarker discover and validation, and epidemiology NEPTUNE expects to make rapid progress during the coming few years.
 By participating as a principal investigator in a newly created NIH-supported consortium called CureGN, Dr. Holzman is helping lead a second complementary national consortium studying glomerular disease.